Contact Dr David Errickson

 I have also undertaken my post-graduate certificate in learning and teaching in higher education (PgCLTHE).

-I am currently interested in the application of three-dimensional imaging to the forensic archaeological and anthropological process.
-This includes the documentation of evidence / artifacts at scenes and the use of multi-dimensional imaging within the courts.
-Much of my prior interest in this area has been on trauma.
-Further, my interest is also in forensic taphonomy - in particular, animal scavenging.
+I am interested in the application of three-dimensional imaging to the forensic archaeological and anthropological process.
+This includes the documentation of evidence at scenes and the use of multi-dimensional imaging in the courtroom.
+I have strong links with FARO scanning, and continually offer advice on imaging in forensic science and the police.

 Articles In Journals